RGB is a colour model based around light (Red, Green and Blue) therefore we use for things such as web pages that use backlit screens.

 CMYK colour model

 Using images for printing products, it is best practice using the CMYK colour mode.
 This is made up of printing inks Cyan, Magenta, Yellow and Black (Black taking the K for ‘Key’ colour).
 Leaving artwork as RGB runs the risk of any bright colours being dulled down when converting at the pre-press stage.
 Therefore, if you convert the artwork to CMYK beforehand you have better control and a visual of what you are getting on the final printed material.

 With the technical stuff out of the way, how do you convert an RGB PDF into a CMYK PDF?
 This can be done in Acrobat Pro itself.

 Secondly, choose Tools > Print Production > Convert Colours

 Select the RGB colour space

 Select the FOGRA39 profile (this is a print industry standard)

 Check which pages you would like to convert

-Did you find our blog post a helpful tool for art-workers?
-Feel free to share on your social media by using the super-easy share buttons on below!
+Find our blog post a helpful tool for art-workers?
+Feel free to share on your social media by using the super-easy share buttons below!